 - 1 lemon sliced

 - 2 cups brown rice cooked and seasoned with butter and a dash of salt

 - Preheat oven to 350 degrees.

-- Drizzle olive oil on bottom on a sheet pan.
+- Drizzle olive oil on bottom of a sheet pan.
 Arrange salmon on pan with top side facing up.
 Drizzle olive oil over top of salmon.

 - Mix garlic salt, pepper and paprika together, then sprinkle salmon with mix.
 Arrange lemon slices on top of salmon.

 - Sprinkle with chopped green onions.
 Bake salmon at 350 degrees for 20 minutes, or until cooked to your liking.

 - While salmon is baking, slice tomatoes, mozzarella and basil.
 Cook rice as directed on package.